toonoeichi/my-other-site/README.md

 Featuring in #10-day-in-public on Hack Club Slack.

-## Plan
+## Feature
-- Make a site that compatible with at least Windows XP with Internet Explorer 6.0
-- Have some feature like [my site](https://github.com/toonnongaeoy/mysite) that currently up ([toonstorytime.me](https://toonstorytime.me))
-  - Like
-    - Mobile Support (Responsive)
-    - Modern look (But with old 90s - early 2000ish style.)
 - Can browse on any web browser even old Netscape Navigator.
+(Best viewed on IE4)
 - Made almost entirely on Microsoft FrontPage (Yep, right no fancy ide in the town, We back to 90s - early 2000ish with their WYSIWYG editor on the neocity.)
   - (But still use vscode to finalize the website afterward)

+## Todo List
+- Mobile Support (Responsive)
+- A lot of bug , unfinished , didn't do or even the I don't even use page that isn't done already.
+- Move from Ghosh Blog to Bear Blog

 ## Setting up
 Just throw onto a web server that can be flexable with SSL.